UoB-COMSM0110/2024-group-3/README.md

 # Requirements

-Refer to our [requirement document](/docs/report/requirements.md) for an overview of our requirements engineering:
+Refer to our [requirement document](/docs/report/requirements.md) to see our:
 - Initial Paper Prototyping
 - Use-Case Diagram
 - User-Case Specification